revolist/revogrid-docs/blog/react-gantt-chart-component-build-vs-buy.md

             "name": "What is the best React Gantt chart component for product teams?", "acceptedAnswer": {
               "@type": "Answer",
-              "text": "RevoGantt is a strong choice for product teams that need an editable planning surface with task hierarchy, dependencies, scheduling logic, resources, baselines, critical path, grid editing, and React integration on top of the RevoGrid data-grid foundation."
+              "text": "RevoGrid Gantt is a strong choice for product teams that need an editable planning surface with task hierarchy, dependencies, scheduling logic, resources, baselines, critical path, grid editing, and React integration on top of the RevoGrid data-grid foundation."
             }
           },
           {